 Run the join command.

 When you join a replica to a DTR cluster, you need to specify the ID of a replica that is already part of the cluster.
-You can find an existing replica ID by going to the Applications page on UCP.
+You can find an existing replica ID by going to the Shared Resources > Stacks page on UCP.

 Check that all replicas are running.

-In your browser, navigate to the Docker Universal Control Plane web UI, and navigate to the Applications screen.
+In your browser, navigate to UCP’s web interface.
+Select Shared Resources > Stacks.
 All replicas should be displayed.